-Now combine that with the medicinal properties we know from herbs like aloe vera and tea tree: antibacterial properties combat zits, anti-inflammatory properties reduce the swelling and redness of conditions like acne, the general support for your immune system promotes a healthy skin and an even skin tone...
+Now combine that with the medicinal properties of neem: antibacterial properties combat zits, anti-inflammatory properties reduce the swelling and redness of conditions like acne, the general support for your immune system promotes a healthy skin and an even skin tone...
 Can you understand why so many feel neem is a miracle plant?

 Neem oil is perfect for dry skin, but oily skin can benefit, too.
-The biggest problem of oily skin are clogged up pores that become infected and turn into whiteheads (or big red lumps if the infection is deeper).
+The biggest problem of oily skin are clogged up pores that become infected and turn into whiteheads, or into big red lumps if the infection is deeper.